chmaha/planiteer/README.md

 - Press "Done" to complete a task (automatically moves to next uncompleted task)
 - Completed lists are saved locally (click to expand)
 - Optional "strict" mode hides previous and next buttons
+- If an urgent task is dropped in your inbox after pressing the "Go" button, simply add a new task to switch back to "edit" mode.
+Press "Go" to return to the focussed to-do session.